Dr. Priya Kumthekar: Glimpses of Hope for Leptomeningeal Metastases

 Other scientific research

-(Selected) Case Reports of longer term survival with MBC lepto
+Case Reports of longer term survival with MBC lepto

-Meet the Guests of this Episode
+Meet the Guest of this Episode

 Dr. Priya Kumthekar is a UCNS certified neuro-oncologist from Northwestern University dedicated to patient care and moving the field of brain tumor research forward primarily through her leadership on clinical trials.
 She is currently involved in and leads many clinical trials including being the overall principal investigator of five investigator initiated treatment trials as well as the site principal investigator (PI) of over a dozen additional collaborative brain tumor treatment trials.
 Dr. Kumthekar is the planned study chair/overall PI for a multicenter, international breast cancer leptomeningeal clinical trial.